benmvp/benmvp.com/content/minishops/migrating-to-react-hooks/index.md

 ## This minishop may not be for you if you...

 - Are still new to React (consider the [Zero to React with Hooks](/minishops/zero-to-react-with-hooks/) minishop instead)
-- Already have dabbled with React Hooks (unless you are looking for a full refresher)
+- Already have dabbled with React Hooks (consider the [Sharing React Component Logic](/minishops/sharing-react-component-logic/) minishop instead)

 ## Code of Conduct